tmylk/data-kata/validation/tasklist.md

     - Same for 2ndFlrSF=50.

 - [ ] validation firstfloor is at least one third of the 2nd floor

-    - failing test for creating House with 1stFlrSF=100, 2ndFlrSF=50.
-Think of using an alias as the field as it starts with a not-a-letter
-    -
-    - write a failing test for creating a House object with  firstfloor being a quarter of the 2nd floor.
+    - write a failing test for creating a House object with  1stFlrSF=10, 2ndFlrSF=50.
 Expect a validation error.
     - make it pass.